juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 ### Inheritance

-Inheritance allows us to define a class that inherits all the methods and properties of IDK
+Inheritance allows us to define a class that inherits all the methods and properties from another class.
+- _Parent class_ is the class being inherited from, also called base class.
+- _Child class_ is the class that inherits from another class, also called derived class / sub class.

 ### Protected Attibutes
 Protected Attributes are accessible tosubclasses but not to outside.
 In Python this is achieved by adding one underscore `_` to the beginning ofthe attribute name.